Maximilian-Winter/Bite-Programming-Language/README.md

 # Usage
 The easiest way to get up and running is to use the REPL(Read Evalue Print Loop) in the Bite CLI, just start the bitevm.exe without commandline options.
-Now you can input your code line wise into the REPL.
 A main module is already created for you!
 So you can start with the actual code.
 You can exit REPL session by entering `exit`

 ```
+     Bite Programming Langauge v0.1 (c) 2022

+     Bite REPL(Read Evaluate Print Loop)

+     type 'declare' to declare functions, structs and classes
+     type 'reset' to reset the module
+     type 'help' for help.
+     type 'exit' or ^Z to quit. type 'help' for help.
-   var a = 5;     // Enter
+     > var a = 5;
-   Print(a);      // Enter
-   5              // Output
+     > var b = 42;
+     > PrintLine(5 + 42);
+     47
+     >

 ```
-The easiest way to run a script file, is the use of the Bite CLI The following command will compile the bite modules in `.\TestProgram` and start execution from the `MainModule` module.
+The easiest way to run a script file, is the use of the Bite CLI.

+The following command will compile the bite modules in `.\TestProgram` and start execution from the `MainModule` module.

 ```